StimulCross/nestjs-ttl-cache/README.md

 anyCustomProvider.getRandomNumber(); // -> 0.75334877023185987
 ```

-This will work as expected if you have the single instance of the class.
+This will work as expected if you have one instance of the class.
 But if you have multiple instances of the same class (e.g. `TRANSIENT` or `REQUEST` scoped), **they will use the shared cache by default**.
-In order to separate them, you need to apply the `@Cacheable` decorator on the class.
+To separate them, you need to apply the `@Cacheable` decorator on the class.

 ### @Cacheable